macmarrum/rumar/README.md

 Creates a directory named as the original file, containing a **tar**red copy of the file, optionally compressed.

-Files are added to the **tar** archive only if they were changed, as compared to the last archive.
+Files are added to the **tar** archive only if they were changed,\
+_i.e. modification time is greater as compared to the last archive and size (or checksum) is different._

-The directory containing **tar** files is placed in a mirrored directory hierarchy.
+The directory containing **tar** files is placed in a mirrored directory tree.

 ![](images/original-and-backup-directories.png)